evgenyneu/evgenii.com/blog/_posts/2016-01-02-sun-and-planet-sizes-in-scale.md

 > A = 4πr²

 It can be seen from this equation that the farther away the planet is from the Sun the less light it receives.
 For example, Uranus is approximately 19 times farther away from the Sun than the Earth.
 Consequently, when compared with Earth a square meter on Uranus receives 361 times less light.
-As a result, distant planets like Uranus and Neptune should appear darker then they are on Figure 1.
+As a result, distant planets like Uranus and Neptune should appear darker than they are on Figure 1.

 ### 4) Positions of the planets